garrardkitchen/resume/content/projects/all/_index.md

 - I have delivered brown bags on AWS serverless services and Google serverless options (*Cloud Functions & Cloud Run Knative, deployed via GitHub Actions*)
 - I have delivered a brown bag on Microservices Architecture
-- I have delivered a Town Hall, show-casing a solution that used Twilio Serverless Functions, Twilio Flow, GitHub Actions and other cloud based services.
-This presentation included a slide deck encompassing guiding principles, architecture, the technology used culminated with live demo
+- I have delivered a Town Hall, show-casing a solution that uses Twilio Serverless Functions, Twilio Flow, GitHub Actions and other cloud-based services.
+This presentation included a slide deck encompassing guiding principles, architecture, the technology used, culminated with a live demo
 - I have helped maintain enterprise Twilio CRM using angular 1.x and supporting HTTP API microservices hosted & load balanced in docker Swarm
 - I worked on a Pilot project that assessed both Google and Azure Cloud services.
 Some of this work, especially story spikes, required pair programming
 - I have created a solution that subscribed to Azure Event Grid and Azure Service Bus (*topics & queues*) and used Azure SignalR Service to update a UI hosted on AKS